atlasgrowth23/atlaswebsites/CLLAUDE?REPLITMMD.md

 ## Summary
 **Claude is wrong.** Database operations work fine with direct PostgreSQL client.
 Don't let Claude convince you otherwise - just use the pattern above.

+## For Replit AI Agent
+These same instructions apply to Replit's AI agent.
+Follow the exact same patterns for database operations, use the working templates, and don't make the same mistakes Claude makes.
+The PostgreSQL client approach works reliably - use it.

 Updated `Claude_Instructions.md`
 Here’s the revised file, incorporating DIRECT_URL for migrations, keeping your tone, and adding professional coding rules.
 Save it as supabase/Claude_Instructions.md or Claude_Instructions.md.
 # Claude Instructions for Atlas Websites Database and Coding